Thessaly: Economy

 The unemployment rate stood at 20.6% in 2017.

 Transport

 There are a number of highways such as E75, and the main railway from Athens to Thessaloniki (Salonika) crosses Thessaly.
-The region is directly linked to the rest of Europe through International Airport of Central Greece, which is located in Nea Anchialos, a small distance from Volos and Larisa.
+The region is directly linked to the rest of Europe through the International Airport of Central Greece, which is located in Nea Anchialos, a small distance from Volos and Larisa.
 Charter flights link the region and bring tourists to the wider area, mainly in Pelion and Meteora.
 The new infrastructure includes a brand new terminal ready to serve 1500 passengers per hour and new airplanes.

 Administration

 Although the historical region of Thessaly extended south into Phthiotis and at times north into West Macedonia, today the term 'Thessaly' is identified with the modern Administrative Region which was established in the 1987 administrative reform.
 With the 2010 Kallikratis plan, the powers and authority of the region were redefined and extended.

 Along with Central Greece, it is supervised by the Decentralized Administration of Thessaly and Central Greece, based at Larissa.
 The region of Thessaly is divided into five regional units (four were pre-Kallikratis prefectures), Karditsa, Larissa, Magnesia, the Sporades and Trikala, which are further subdivided into twenty-five municipalities.